ybwowen/ybwowen.github.io/_pages/about.md

   - /about.html
 ---

 a junior undergraduate student at Shanghai Jiao Tong University, Paris Elite Institute of Technology, majoring in Information Engineering and French.
-I have the privilege of working with Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/) and Asst.
-Prof. [Xiaosong Jia](https://jiaxiaosong1002.github.io/).
+I have the privilege of working with **Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/)** and **Prof. [Xiaosong Jia](https://jiaxiaosong1002.github.io/)**.

 I am set to graduate in June 2027 and am actively seeking research intern oppotunities.